 Stage 1 - Written examination (Multi Choice Questions - MCQ)

-The next available MCQ exam will be 7 September 2017, applications will close 23 June 2017.
-To be eligible to sit the exam your application for assessment must be submitted by 12 May, 2017.
+The next available MCQ exam will be 8 March 2018, applications for the exam will close 20 December 2017.
+To be eligible to sit the exam, your application for assessment, must be submitted by 1 November, 2017

 Written MCQ examination sittings are organised by an Exam Clearing House.
 Therefore late applications cannot be accepted.